Hunter 2E Open Dev: Slashers and Ashwood Abbey

 Next time, I’ll let you know what I’ve decided.
 Then, I’ll specifically address your questions and concerns about Tier Two with respect to the number of compacts we’ll include, as well as ways we can fit more existing and new compacts in this book.
 I am looking forward to discussing the possibilities with you!

-126 responses to “Hunter 2E Open Dev: Slashers and Ashwood Abbey”
+126 thoughts on “Hunter 2E Open Dev: Slashers and Ashwood Abbey”

 I think the primary issue was that my players found the Abbey utterly unsympathetic.
 They can understand the motives of the other compacts and conspiracies (the working-class Joes of the Union, the MIB-esque mystery of VALKYRIE, the mysticism and Indiana Jones pulpiness of Aegis Kai Doru, etc.) but not the Abbey.
 At best, the Abbey was a Zaroff-esque (there’s a deep cut for you) sort of sideshow.
 So I think the Abbey could use a major overhaul, and using slashers strikes me as a capital way of doing it.